MushroomObserver/developer-startup/README.md

 directory under a distinct name.
 Finally, the Vagrantfile should be updated to reference the new box and checked in.

-Other develops should now be able to get the upgraded box by simply updating their local developer-startup repo and running:
+Other developers should now be able to get the upgraded box by simply updating their local developer-startup repo and running:

     % vagrant destroy